TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/erlang/how-to-implement-the-solution.md

   ok.
 ```

-Our `start` function only does one thing for this simple program, it calls the `format` function from the `io` module to print characters to standard output by default. `io:format()`.
+Our `main` function only does one thing for this simple program, it calls the `format` function from the `io` module to print characters to standard output by default. `io:format()`.
 The string `"Hello world!~n"` includes the newline control sequence `~n` - you can see a list of control sequences available for use in the documentation for `io:fwrite` [here][1] (scroll down to "Available control sequences").

 [1]: https://www.erlang.org/doc/man/io.html#fwrite-1